Get Motivated to Clean with a Simple DIY Cleaning Kit

 Do you often lack the motivation to clean?
-Well, if you said “yes”, you’re not alone.
-The task itself can feel so overwhelming even when you home isn’t a complete mess.
-Regularly cleaning spaces in our home like the bathroom or kitchen can be done quickly given the right tools for the task.
-And creating homemade cleaning solutions is easier than you think.
+Well, if you said “yes,” you’re not alone.
+The task itself can feel so overwhelming even when your home isn’t a complete mess.
+Regularly cleaning spaces in our homes like the bathroom or kitchen can be done quickly given the right tools for the task.
+And creating DIY cleaning solutions is easier than you think.

-Not only can you create natural cleaners that are highly effective, but are still safe for every member of your household.
+Not only can you create natural zero waste cleaners that are highly effective, but they are still safe for every member of your household.

 It’s time to STOP searching in your laundry room, pantry, or under the sink for a dozen different cleaners!

 This post contains some affiliate links for your convenience; read the full disclosure policy.

 Related: Stuck on How to Properly Clean your Fridge?

 Related: Daydreaming of an Organized Linen Closet?